-- No use of undesirable plants (Appendix F) within this zone. - Roadside FMZ would be either permanently irrigated and replanted with fire resistive plant material or 30% of native shrubs to be retained per Zone 2 guidelines as specified in Section 6.1.1.4. - Native or annual grasses would be mowed to 4 inches in height before drying out - Single specimen trees, fire-resistive shrubs, or cultivated ground cover (such as green grass, succulents, or similar plants) may be used, provided they do not form a means of readily transmitting fire.
+- No use of undesirable plants (Appendix F) within this zone. - Roadside FMZ would be either permanently irrigated and replanted with fire resistive plant material to Zone 1 FMZ standards. - Native or annual grasses would be mowed to 4 inches in height before drying out - Single specimen trees, fire-resistive shrubs, or cultivated ground cover (such as green grass, succulents, or similar plants) may be used, provided they do not form a means of readily transmitting fire.